sf-wdi-21/notes/week-06/readings/intro-rails.md

 ```

 **app:** This organizes your application components.
 It's got subdirectories that hold the view (views and helpers), controller (controllers), and the backend business logic (models).

+**app/assets:** Contains javascript files, stylesheets, and images that will be served to the client.

 **app/controllers:** The controllers subdirectory is where Rails looks to find controller classes.
 A controller handles a web request from the user.